 5.2.5 Paging function

 The gNB-DU is responsible for transmitting the paging information according to the scheduling parameters provided.
+The gNB-DU also takes UE paging capability provided by the gNB-CU into account during the paging.

 The gNB-CU provides paging information to enable the gNB-DU to calculate the exact PH, if the eDRX is configured, PO and PF.
 The gNB-CU determines the PA.
 The gNB-DU consolidates all the paging records for a particular PH, PO, PF and PA, and encodes the final RRC message and broadcasts the paging message on the respective PH, PO, PF in the PA.